improbable-research/keanu/docs/current_docs/tensors.md

 ### Tensor and Scalar

-Let’s start with a simple example, multiplying each element inside a matrix by a constant.
+Let’s start with a simple example: multiplying each element inside a matrix by a constant.

 Let’s define A as a tensor of shape [2, 2].
 It’s therefore a 2x2 matrix of rank 2.
 Let’s define B as a tensor of shape [].
 It’s therefore a rank 0 constant (a scalar).